hpcc-systems/HPCC-Platform/testing/regress/README.rst

                 "*.ecl:globalparam=blah"
             ]

-The Regression Suite processes the Params definition(s) that contains wildcard '*' first.
-Then the test specific line(s) which will override the global values.
+The Regression Suite processes the Params definition(s) sequentially.
 The -Xname=value command line parameter overrides any values defined in this section.
 Examples:

 We have an ECL source called PassTest.ecl with these lines: